Table of Contents

 Pancreatitis

-Aside from liver damage, pancreatitis is the one you should look out for as this condition can be fatal.
+Aside from liver damage, pancreatitis is the one you should look out for, as this condition can be fatal.

-If you've noticed your dog is pooping yellow and foamy feces with vomiting, fever, and abdominal pain, it's best advised to consult with your vet immediately.
-It's better to catch pancreatitis in its early stage.
+If you notice your dog pooping yellow and foamy feces, vomiting, fever, and abdominal pain, consult with your vet immediately.

 Gallbladder Problems